Candle Labs

 Observations:

--The water level rose up the Erlenmeyer Flask.
+-Notice after the candle is lit, it burns briefly and then goes out.
+This is due to the fact that there is a limited amount of Oxygen in the flask and once all the oxygen has reacted with the wick and wax vapor, there is none left for further reactions causing the flame to go out.-The water level rose up the Erlenmeyer Flask.
 The water level in the flask rises because when you put the flask on, the candle is lit causing the air to have a higher temperature.
 When the air has a higher temperature, it expands and takes up greater volume.
 As the candle burns, the oxygen in the flask is converted to CO2.
 The lack of oxygen causes the flame to go out.
 While the flame is out, the air temperature inside the flask cools back to room temperature.
 As the temperature in the flask drops, the air pressure falls because the cooler air takes up less volume than the warm air previously inside the Erlenmeyer Flask.
 This imbalance of pressure forces the water to rise up the flask.

 -When the water stops rising, and the bromo blue is poured into the Erlenmeyer Flask and the flask is swirled, the bromo blue turns green.
 The color change happens because the bromo blue reacts with the CO2 from the burning candle changing the color of the liquid.
 This is evidence that CO2 is a product of combustion reactions